llou/jmflashcards/README.rst

 Syncronization
 --------------
-The app is ran with the command ``jlflashcards`` and crawls the definition tree processing each one of the files, to see if it has to *render* the card it compares the timestamps of the original card and the renderd one and if the first is newer it overwrites the old one.
+The app is ran with the command ``jmflashcards`` and crawls the definition tree processing each one of the files, to see if it has to *render* the card it compares the timestamps of the original card and the renderd one and if the first is newer it overwrites the old one.